Wild Awakening Retreat:

 • Travel insurance details (if you desire)

 • Credit/debit cards (notify your bank of international travel.
-You can easily take Guatemalan Quetzales money out of the ATM here in San Marcos which is what I do or use your card at most places)
+You can easily take Guatemalan Quetzales money out of the ATM here in San Marcos which is what I do or use your card at most places.
+You will need cash for tuk tuks and local vendors.)

 • Medications in original containers with prescriptions